amirmasoudabdol/preferably/README.md

 ### Custom Analytic

-Preferably allows for adding a custom analytics (in addition to `ganalytics`) to your website via the `canalytic` option.
+Preferably allows for adding a custom analytic (in addition to `ganalytics`) to your website via the `canalytic` option.

 ```YAML
 template: